 Despite this, Amazon did not discreetly halt production, given the fact that the fire phone had shed 170 million dollars.
 So, what's the issue?
 Well, Amazon stunned the industry by charging top-tier pricing for Kindle tablets and Fire TV.
 Amazon had built an image for offering top quality at cheap rates.
 Not only was it good, but it was also cost-effective.

-The fire phone's upscale costs implied something was spectacular about Amazon's new device, but there wasn't; it looks tacky and a little unpleasant.
+The Fire phone's upscale costs implied something was spectacular about Amazon's new device, but there wasn't; it looks tacky and a little unpleasant.
 Technically, the 3D stuff was great, but it was essentially a ploy.
-The overall consensus was that Amazon had arrived far too late to the game, with an overpriced item that didn't offer anything novel or beneficial.
+Amazon had arrived far too late to the game, with an overpriced item that didn't offer anything novel or beneficial that made Amazon Fire Phone one of the biggest failures of the company.

 This time, there wasn't such a blazing fire.
 It's more of a smoldering ember.